Rahul-Rav/Election_Analysis/Election_Analysis/README.md

   Jefferson had a total of 38,855 votes - accounting for 10.5% of the total votes cast

   Denver had a total of 306,055 votes - accounting for 82.8% - the largest number of votes cast.

+There were three candidates in this congressional race; Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.

 Raymon Anthony Doane received 3.1% of the total votes at 11,606 votes.

 Charles Casper Stockham received 23% of the total votes at 85,213 votes.

 Diana DeGette received received 73.8% of the total votes at 272,892 votes.

 Diana DeGette recieved the majority of votes finalizing her vicotry in this congressional race of Colorado.